Skip to content

 4. Intrapersonal: Finally look at individual psychology

-As Molly suggests, defining the structure and decision processes solved the bulk of our communication and focus issues.
-The interpersonal and intrapersonal work is still there, but it’s a “TODO” on a stable foundation rather than a crisis.
+Defining structure and decision processes solved the bulk of our communication and focus issues.
+Interpersonal and intrapersonal work is still there - it’s a TODO on a stable foundation, not a crisis.

 6 Rules for Creating Goals

-Goals are just communication tools.
-If they don’t create clarity, they are useless.
-Molly’s approach is strict to help preventing “goal creep”.
+Goals are communication tools.
+If they don’t create clarity, they’re useless.
+Molly’s rules are strict to prevent goal creep.

-Leaders often fake confidence because they think they need to have all the answers.
+Leaders often fake confidence because they think they need all the answers.
 In high-growth environments, that’s dangerous.

 Stop faking it.
 When asked a tough question, say: “I don’t know.
 Who should we ask?
 How can we learn this?
 Let’s figure it out”.
 It builds more trust than a made-up answer.

-From my experience, this is the topic leaders and ICs struggle with the most.
-You have to learn early in your career to say, “I don’t know, but I will find out”.
-I picked up this skill in school and university where they taught us how to search for answers, not just to memorize them.
+This is the topic leaders and ICs struggle with the most.
+You have to learn early in your career to say, “I don’t know, but I’ll find out”.
+I picked up the skill in school and university, where they taught us how to search for answers, not just how to memorize them.

-Remember when you were a kid and thought you knew everything?
-Growing up opens your eyes to how much you actually don’t know.
-It’s similar in leadership.
-Even if you do know the answer, sometimes it’s worth taking a pause.
-Ask yourself: Is it helpful to the room to hear “Yes, I know”?
-Or is it better to say, “I don’t know right now, let me double-check the details and come back”?
-Often, the latter builds more confidence and accuracy.
+Remember being a kid and thinking you knew everything?
+Growing up opens your eyes to how much you don’t.
+Same in leadership.
+Even if you know the answer, it’s sometimes worth pausing.
+Is it useful to say “Yes, I know”?
+Or better to say, “I don’t know right now - let me double-check and come back”?
+Often the latter builds more confidence and accuracy.

 Don’t Promise What You Can’t Control

-Avoid making promises about titles, long-term roles, or stability just to close a candidate.
+Avoid promising titles, long-term roles or stability just to close a candidate.

-Don’t tell a new hire they will be the “Manager of X” forever.
+Don’t tell a new hire they’ll be the “Manager of X” forever.
 In a scaling company, you can’t guarantee that.
 Be honest about the chaos.

-In my experience, it is better to be tough and say “No” or “It will not happen” and deal with the upsetting response immediately.
-I had many such situations in my career and I learned from them.
-Don’t promise what is not in your control.
-Just say “No” and work on how to convert that “No” to a “Yes” down the road.
+It’s better to be tough and say no or “it won’t happen”, and deal with the upset immediately.
+I’ve had many such moments in my career.
+The lesson was the same each time.
+Don’t promise what isn’t in your control.
+Say no and then work on how to convert that no into a yes down the road.

 Hiring vs. Firing

-We obsess over hiring, but firing is just as critical.
+We obsess over hiring.
+Firing is just as critical.
 Even great managers only get hiring right about 50% of the time.
-Keeping the wrong people creates “barnacles” that slow the ship down.
+Keeping the wrong people creates barnacles that slow the ship down.

 Recognize quickly when a hire isn’t working.
 Removing the drag on the team is better than letting it fester out of politeness.

-I built a personal framework to recognize patterns during hiring and the first three months of probation.
-You need to define what matters for your organization and the culture you are building - this clarity helps you spot Great, Good and Bad fits quickly.
-I recommend reading Blink by Malcolm Gladwell - it can help you start building the skill to recognize patterns and identify good value in people.
+I’ve built a personal framework for recognizing patterns during hiring and the first three months of probation.
+Define what matters for your org and the culture you’re building - that clarity helps you spot Great, Good and Bad fits fast.
+Blink by Malcolm Gladwell is a useful read if you want to start building that pattern-recognition skill.

 Serve the Business, Not the People

-This sounds harsh, but it provides clarity.
-When making hard decisions like layoffs or reorgs, ask what the business needs, not what will make people happy.
-If the business wins, everyone eventually wins.
+Sounds harsh.
+It provides clarity.
+When making hard decisions - layoffs, reorgs - ask what the business needs, not what will make people happy.
+If the business wins, eventually everyone wins.

-Use this mental tool: “If there were no emotions involved, what would I do?“.
-Make the decision based on that, then execute it with as much kindness as possible.
-It’s also crucial to remember that business is not a family - it is a sports team, which competes with other teams (businesses, rivals, competitors).
-Remember it.
+Use this mental tool: “If there were no emotions involved, what would I do?”
+Make the decision based on that, then execute with as much kindness as possible.

 Focus on High Performers

 Managers default to spending 80% of their time on struggling employees.
-You get better returns by ignoring that instinct and investing in your best people.
+You get better returns by investing in your best people.

 Give your best engineer a project that feels slightly too big for them.
 Remove oversight.
 Test their ceiling.